 The President is responsible for establishing an Affirmative Action Plan, including goals, timetables, and compliance with all federal and state laws and regulations.
-Quarterly, the President reports the College's progress in meeting its affirmative action goals and objectives to the Commissioner of Minnesota Management & Budget (MMB).
+Quarterly, the President reports the College's progress in meeting its affirmative action goals and objectives to the Minnesota State system office.
 The President, through the Commissioner of MMB, will report annually to the Governor and the Legislature the College's progress in meeting its affirmative action goals and objectives.